Hidden impact of crippling debt in coronavirus crisis

 There are fears about what will happen to families when emergency Government protections disappear.
 The Treasury has stepped in to try to prevent evictions during the pandemic, while councils have also offered rent and council tax breaks for the worst off.

-But furlough and other emergency measures can only last so long, as Chancellor Rishi Sunak has laid out.
+But furlough and other emergency measures can only last so long, as Chancellor Rishi Sunak has made clear.

 The debt charity Step Change says struggling households "face a cliff edge when temporary protections against eviction and enforcement action expire".